 During the winter you do not want the fan to blow directly on you, which would increase your wind chill factor and make you feel even cooler than what the thermostat is set to.
 You want to set the fan to “Reverse” so that it blows air upward to the ceiling, forcing the hot air trapped up there to come down to warm the occupants of the room.
 And you want to set it on a slow speed to make sure you are not creating a draft.

-Now, is that clockwise or counterclockwise?
-There is no definitive answer because it depends on your specific fan, where it was manufactured, and the way the blades are set.
-There are no universal laws regulating ceiling fan manufacturers.
+There is no definitive answer because it depends on your specific fan, where it was manufactured, and the angle at which the blades are set.
+There are no universal laws regulating ceiling fan manufacturers!